4GeeksAcademy/html-forms-tutorial-exercises/exercises/06-fieldsets-labels-and-styles/README.md

 Styling a form is boring and tedious, but if you use certain tags you life can become more easy.

 `<label>`
-One of the tipical things you need to do is add a "Label" to your input, lable's tell the end-user what the input stands for.
+One of the tipical things you need to do is add a "label" to your input, label's tell the end-user what the input stands for.

 `<fieldset>`